dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 * FrequencySNPFile - A list of the SNPs at a certain frequency in the population.

-* SNPNumberToTake - The row number defining the SNP that will be taken from the FrequencySNPFile file to calculate L.
+* SNPNumberToTake - The row number defining the SNPs that will be taken from the FrequencySNPFile file to calculate L.

 * PlinkTpedFilePrefix - Prefix of the tped file